litespeedtech/lscache_wp/litespeed-cache/readme.txt

 If using the function, make sure to check that the class exists prior to using the function.

-Please visit the [Other Notes tab](https://wordpress.org/plugins/litespeed-cache/other_notes/) for more information.
+Please see [our API wiki](https://www.litespeedtech.com/support/wiki/doku.php/litespeed_wiki:cache:lscwp:api) for more information and to learn what else you can do to integrate your plugin with LSCWP.

 = Are my images optimized? =

-The cache plugin does not do anything with the images themselves.
+LSCWP does not do anything with your images.

-We recommend you trying an image optimization plugin like <a href="https://shortpixel.com/h/af/CXNO4OI28044" rel="friend noopener noreferer" target="_blank">ShortPixel</a> to optimize your images.
+If you want to optimize your images, we recommend trying a plugin like [ShortPixel](https://shortpixel.com/h/af/CXNO4OI28044/).
 It can reduce your site's images up to 90%.

 = How do I get WP-PostViews to display an updating view count? =